Hodgkins and Barrows

 This 2.5-story residence is one of the few examples of Tudor Revival style architecture in the historic district.
 Architectural features include the steeply sloped, dominant gable, smaller secondary gables, multiple chimney stacks, and upper-level casement windows with numerous small panes of glass.
 The play of curved and vertical elements in the halftimerbing softens the design and echoes the rounded opening to the porch.
 The house was built by Krogman Borthers for $2,000.
 It has been converted to a two-flat (Ridgeland Revealed, p30).

 C. R. Heneage

 Designated at Local level : Ridgeland/Oak Park Historic District 1994

 Potentially eligible as a contributing resource

 This is a 2.5-story single-family residence in the Tudor Revival style built in 1912.
+The building is l in plan.
 The structural system is frame.
 Exterior walls are original wood clapboard and original stucco and wood half-timbering.
 The building has a high front gable roof clad in replacement asphalt shingles with flared eaves and two gabled dormers.
 There is one side left, straddle ridge, brick chimney.
 Double chimney straddles south-facing two-story gabled wing.
 Windows are original wood, 4/4 double-hung sashes.
 8-pane wood casement windows in gable.
 There is a single-story, partial-width open porch characterized by a gabled roof clad in asphalt shingles with square wood posts.
 Stucco and wood half-timbering in gable.
 There is a two-story, side, frame/stucco addition.